Minister wants quicker test devised for drink drivers

 Dr Bonning said this system is quicker and still fair on the person being tested.

-Next story in Political: Sharples will stand again at next election
+Next story in Politics: Sharples will stand again at next election

 Copyright © 2012, Radio New Zealand